AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/enable-stream-sharing-permissions.md

 	- Using the **Tenant Data Steward** role is recommended, but you can use any role.

-	- For more information on this window, see [Manage Permissions for Streams window](xref:streams-manage-stream-permissions#manage-permissions-for-streams-window).
+	- For more information on this window, see [Manage Permissions window](xref:permissions-management#manage-permissions-window).

 1. Select **Save**.